-- expenditure should only be listed under "Students from other under-represented groups" where you know that the students are in an OFFA-countable group but household income is unknown and you are not able to have reasonable confidence in any estimates. - 29.
-Where figures are based on estimates, you should declare this in the monitoring return with a brief explanation of your calculations.
-We may indicate in our monitoring outcomes report where figures are based on estimates rather than known. - 30.
-In some cases, residual household income may have been reassessed during the academic year, or a student may have withdrawn from their studies or not completed a full year or programme of study.
+expenditure should only be listed under 'Students from other under-represented groups' where you know that the students are in an OFFA-countable group but household income is unknown and you are not able to have reasonable confidence in any estimates.

+29. Where figures are based on estimates, you should declare this in the monitoring return with a brief explanation of your calculations.

+30. In some cases, residual household income may have been reassessed during the academic year, or a student may have withdrawn from their studies or not completed a full year or programme of study.
 In these cases, a student may have received a particular bursary package even though their circumstances have subsequently changed.
 For the purposes of our assessment, we are happy for you to include these students in your return based on their household income at the time they were originally assessed for a bursary.